wcwill/FaceMasksEmotion/README.md

 ## Analysis scripts

-Scripts for analyzing data and generating plots are available as .R files here:
+Scripts for analyzing data and generating plots are available as .R and .ipynb files here:
   - Study 1
   - Study 2